bywords/directed_sentiment_analysis/README.md

 | negative (*p*->*q*) | 3,163 |
 | negative (*p*<-*q*) | 478 |

-We split the dataset into 13144, 1461, and 1623 instances for train, validation, and test set through stratified split.
+We split the dataset into 13144, 1461, and 1623 instances for train, validation, and test set through a stratified split.
 We also provide resampled versions of training sets for experimental purposes.

 ## Model

-To solve the problem, we present an approach of utilizing pretrained BERT-like transformer models (e.g., RoBERTa).
-We transform the task into the multiple sub-tasks aiming for answering yes/no questions on whether a target sentiment is embedded in the text.
-The basic idea is we inquire an intelligent machine who can answer yes/no questions on whether a target sentiment exists and then combine the answers corresponding to the each sentiment class for making a final guess.
+We present a new approach of utilizing pretrained BERT-like transformer models (e.g., RoBERTa).
+We transform the task into multiple sub-tasks to answer yes/no questions on whether a target sentiment is embedded in the text.
+The basic idea is we inquire about an intelligent machine that can answer yes/no questions on whether a target sentiment exists and then combine the answers corresponding to each sentiment class for making a final guess.

 We present the overall framework in the following figure.
 Technically, taking auxiliary input in BERT-like transformers enables implementing the intelligent machine by making a different prediction with the same sentence input, according to the question fed as additional input.